Geralin Thomas

-Geralin Thomas is an American organizing consultant.
-She is best known for her appearances on the television show Hoarders.
+Geralin Thomas is an American organizing consultant best known for her appearances on the television show Hoarders.
 She is the proprietor of the company Metropolitan Organizing, based in Cary, North Carolina.

 Early life and education

 Thomas was born Geralin Henning in 1961 in Grosse Pointe, Michigan.
-She graduated from the University of North Carolina, Chapel Hill and received a B.A. in art history.
+She graduated from the University of North Carolina, Chapel Hill with a B.A. in art history.

 Career

 Thomas worked in the travel industry, prior to founding Metropolitan Organizing, LLC, in 2002.